panchalsagar1815/Stock-Market-Analysis-of-Tech-Stocks/README.md

    - Visualized the stock price data using Seaborn, Matplotlib, and other visualization tools to identify patterns and trends.
    - Conducted Exploratory Data Analysis (EDA) to gain insights into the relationships between various factors and stock prices.

+**ETL (Extract, Transform, Load):**
+1. **Data Processing and Storage:**
+   - Processed and stored the analyzed stock price data in a structured format for future use.
+   - Ensured data integrity and security during the ETL process.

+**Predictive Analysis:**
+1. **Forecasting:**
+   - Applied time-series forecasting techniques to predict future stock prices based on historical data.
+   - Evaluated the performance of forecasting models using metrics such as Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE).

+**Conclusion:**
+The "Stock Market Analysis for Tech Stocks" project provides valuable insights into the performance and behaviour of technology companies in the stock market.
+By leveraging data analysis, visualization, and predictive modelling techniques, the project enables investors and stakeholders to make informed decisions regarding their investment strategies.
+Future enhancements may include integrating additional data sources, advanced predictive modelling algorithms, and real-time monitoring for dynamic analysis of stock market trends.